zyvy/Udacity-SQL-Notes/Lesson-3-Aggregations.md

 ORDER BY 2 DESC
 ```
 As you can see the WHERE clause has been replaced by a HAVING clause that appears after the GROUP BY clause.

+- WHERE subsets the returned data based on a logical condition.
+- WHERE appears after the FROM, JOIN, and ON clauses, but before GROUP BY.
+- HAVING appears after the GROUP BY clause, but before the ORDER BY clause.
+- HAVING is like WHERE, but it works on logical statements involving aggregations.

 ### Problems